Bruno-SSC/movsort/commit_log.md

     some minor changes to make it more cleaner.
 I split the genre stuff into a genre controller of it's own. com 15
     did some file changes and now the filters for genres are starting to update the movies when changed.
-However, I'm very uneasy on how it's working.
+However, I'm very uneasy on how it's working. com 16
+    Improved (kinda of) the organization of the movie list updating therefore mentioned and started working into rendering the genres dinamically